ietf-wg-mops/draft-ietf-mops-streaming-opcons/draft-ietf-mops-streaming-opcons.md

    - This has two implications.
 First, the sending rate for media segments must match the client's consumption rate (whether loosely or tightly) to provide uninterrupted playback.
 That is, the client must not run out of media segments (buffer underrun), and must not accept more media segments than it can buffer before playback (buffer overrun).
    - Second, the client's media segment consumption rate is limited not only by the path's available bandwidth but also by media segment availability.
 The client cannot fetch media segments that a media server cannot provide (yet).
 - "Media" refers to any type of media and associated streams such as video, audio, metadata, etc.
+- "Over the Internet" means that a single operator does not have control of the entire path between media servers and media clients, so not a "walled garden".

 ## Document Scope